deleidos/prototype-20150626/README.md

 Ansible was used to orchestrate the installation and configuration of a CentOS 7 OS (currently using the official CentOS 7 EC2 Amazon Machine Image (AMI) from the AWS Marketplace) used for hosting the prototype.
 For alternate deployment environments, any CentOS 7 OS (bare metal on premise or in the cloud, or cloud-provided VMs) will suffice.

 ## Continuous Monitoring
-Because the prototype is deployed to a Docker execution environment, the traditional OS metrics tools (e.g., Cloudwatch, Ganglia, Graphite, Nagios) could be used; however, the team chose to use the similarly awesome cAdvisor monitoring tool to perform traditional OS and container monitoring.
+Because the prototype is deployed to a Docker execution environment, the traditional OS metrics tools (e.g., Cloudwatch, Ganglia, Graphite, Nagios) could be used; however, the team chose to use the awesome cAdvisor monitoring tool to perform traditional OS and container monitoring.
 The cAdvisor interface is viewable here: http://openfda.deleidos.com:8080

 Application health monitoring is also traditionally configured to provide near–real-time information pertaining to the health of the various tiers of the application.
 For the purposes of the prototype, a simple set of monitoring checks has been added with a very simple notification path in Jenkins.